Voluntary return: Support offered

-When one takes part in assisted voluntary return programs (AVR), the applicant is giving up their claim as a refugee or asylum-seeker.
+Upon enrolling in assisted voluntary return programs (AVR), the applicant is forfeits their claim as a refugee or asylum-seeker.
 Many times this includes a five-year travel ban restricting the individual from returning to the host country, similar to deportation.
-According to interviews with IOM workers and files on return migrants who took part in their program, it is not uncommon for return migrants to feel pressured into applying to AVR programs due to financial hardships, lack of employment, fear of deportation, etc.
+According to interviews with IOM workers and files on return migrants who took part in their program, it is not uncommon for return migrants to feel pressured into applying to AVR programs due to financial hardships, lack of employment, and fear of deportation.